Fourni-j/fourni-j.github.io/_apps-pages/feedme/privacypolicy.md

 ---
 layout: app-page
 title: Privacy Policy
-ios_app_id: 1524857800
+ios_app_id: 727669174
 include_in_header: false
 ---

 **Last updated**
-July 24 2020
+January 3 2020

 # Privacy Policy
-Please read these terms and conditions ("terms", "terms and conditions") carefully before using Findr app (the "service") operated by Charles-Adrien Fournier ("us", 'we", "our").
+Please read these terms and conditions ("terms", "terms and conditions") carefully before using FeedMe application (the "service") operated by Charles-Adrien Fournier ("us", 'we", "our").

 <br>